Lea Wood

 Lea Wood (born 18 August 1984) is a British racing driver and mechanic, employed at his father's garage based in Hereford.
 He has competed previously in the British Touring Car Championship.

 Racing career

 Early years

-He started club level karting in 1995 and progressed to the Mendips (Bristol) Raceway Minirod series, where he was champion in 2000.
-From 2001 he spent three years in oval Hot Rod racing in the south of England.
-In 2004 he competed in the BRSCC Super Silhouette Championship, driving an Audi TT.
+Wood started club level karting in 1995 and progressed to the Mendips (Bristol) Raceway Minirod series, where he was champion in 2000.
+From 2001, he spent three years in oval Hot Rod racing in the south of England.
+In 2004, he competed in the BRSCC Super Silhouette Championship, driving an Audi TT.
 After finishing as runner-up in 2006 with a Vauxhall Tigra, he won the drivers title in 2007 in the Tigra.
-For 2008 he competed in the Renault Clio Cup, finishing 16th overall with a best race finish of second place at Oulton Park.
+For 2008, he competed in the Renault Clio Cup, finishing 16th overall with a best race finish of second place at Oulton Park.
 He made a one-off appearance in 2009 in the Welsh Sports & Saloon Car series, winning his class in a Renault Clio.